Fujifilm X-A5 vs Canon G7 X Mark II

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+For many cameras, data on sensor performance has been reported by DXO Mark.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 |Canon G7 X Mark II«||1-inch||20.0||5472||3648||1080/60p||-||-||-||-||Canon G7 X Mark II|

 Feature comparison: Fujifilm X-A5 vs Canon G7 X Mark II